 Improving response to immunotherapy in breast cancer patients.

 Immunotherapy is a treatment strategy that utilizes the body’s immune defenses to fight off disease.
 Immune checkpoint blockade (ICB) is an innovative cancer treatment that uses a class of drugs known as immune checkpoint inhibitors that are designed to help the immune system recognize, target, and destroy cancerous cells.
 This treatment strategy has been effective in patients with melanoma, lung, and other cancers, but has not been very effective for most breast cancers.
 The BCRF-supported research of Drs.
 Merghoub and Wolchok focuses on both developing new immune-based strategies and improving response to existing immunotherapies in breast cancer.

 Progress Thus Far

 Taha Merghoub, PhD is the deputy director of the Sandra and Edward Meyer Cancer Center at Weill Cornell Medicine.
 He received his BA degree from University of Algiers, Algeria, and MS and PhD degrees with highest distinction from University of Paris, France.
-His thesis work focused on the study of genetic polymorphism in fetal hemoglobin gene in patients with sickle cell anemia and thalassemia.
+His thesis work focused on the study of genetic polymorphism in fetal hemoglobin genes in patients with sickle cell anemia and thalassemia.
 His findings provided insight to the correlation of genotypes and phenotypes in sickle cell anemia and thalassemia.
-After graduation, he pursued his postdoctoral research with Dr. Pier Paolo Pandolfi at MSKCC.
+After graduation, he pursued his postdoctoral research with Dr. Pier Paolo Pandolfi at Memorial Sloan Kettering Cancer Center.
 He characterized the transcriptional properties of the Pokemon gene and its role during development.
-He also played an active role in the generation of laboratory models for acute promyelocytic leukemia, and furthered his knowledge and experience in genetics.
-Dr. Merghoub is a Senior Research Scientist in Dr. Wolchok’s lab and an associate lab member in the melanoma and immunotherapeutic service.
-His research projects investigate the pathogenesis and treatment of melanoma, and in part are directed at developing tools to study melanoma.
-These projects are heavily collaborative in nature, within the Wolchok lab and across different disciplines at MSKCC.
-Dr. Merghoub has been co-directing the scientific focus of the Wolchok lab.
+He also played an active role in the generation of laboratory models for acute promyelocytic leukemia and furthered his knowledge and experience in genetics.